BibleNLP/biblenlp.github.io/content/about-us.md

 1. Visit our [GitHub Organization](https://github.com/BibleNLP) to explore our projects.
 2. ~~Check out our [Discord server](https://discord.gg/) to chat with other members.~~
 3. Join our zoom calls (link available in the Discord server).
 We meet every other Friday.
+4. We have a wiki for members available here: https://github.com/BibleNLP/wiki

 We'd love to have you with us!